wolfnoir/halo-media-test/README.md

 # Halo Media Skill Assessment Website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Visit the deployed website [here.](https://wolfnoir.github.io/halo-media-test/) (https://wolfnoir.github.io/halo-media-test/)
+Visit the deployed website [here.](https://wolfnoir.github.io/halo-media-test/)
+(or copy and paste this into your prefered web browser: https://wolfnoir.github.io/halo-media-test/)

 ## Available Scripts